Spine Pain Denver

 Spine Pain Treatment Options

 Spine pain is a common problem that can be caused by a wide variety of factors, ranging from muscle strain to arthritis.
 Fortunately, there are a number of effective non-surgical treatment options available.
 For minor aches and pains, over-the-counter pain relievers may be sufficient.
 However, for more chronic pain, prescription medications may be necessary.
 In addition, physical therapy can be an effective way to reduce pain and improve mobility.
 For severe pain that does not respond to other treatments, minimally invasive spine surgery may be an option.
 However, it is important to consult with a spine specialist to determine your best treatment options.
 With the help of our spine team, it is possible to find relief from even the most severe spine pain.

 Neurogenic pain can come from the spinal cord or from nerves that travel parallel to the spinal column or ribs.
 Pain can be referred from the causative factor to a distal point on the body.
 Because of this, there are various approaches to treating patients' spine pain, such as:

 - Physical therapy

 - Epidural steroid injections

 - Peripheral nerve or spinal cord stimulation

-If more invasive orthopedic spine surgery is needed, such as scoliosis surgery, the spine specialists at MD Pain Sport, Spine, and Pain Management work with the best Denver spine surgeons so you get the best treatment for your condition.
+If more invasive orthopedic spine surgery is needed, such as scoliosis surgery, the spine specialists at MD Pain Sport, Spine, and Pain Management work with the best Denver spine surgeons and Denver spine center so you get the best spine surgery treatment for your condition.
 As a spine pain specialist, we want to provide spine pain relief when treating patients.